Has anyone accused you of being too clear?

 Usually, people know the answer but get flummoxed, pressured, and have a hard time recalling what they know.
 One strategy that will buy you time involves instantly taking your questioner back in time, to review what happened.

 For example, you are cornered by your boss to discuss your group’s sales performance.
 You can quickly frame a response by grouping all the details into what affected past sales, your targets for present sales, and your strategies for increasing future sales.

 Anticipating questions that might be asked helps you respond to the tough ones when they do arise.
-We have an upcoming opportunity for you to learn more!
+We have upcoming opportunities for you to learn more!